What is Epsom salt good for, anyway? You’re probably familiar with Epsom salt’s role as a soothing bath to relieve tired, achy muscles.

 However, its benefits extend beyond muscle relief.
 Were you aware of its other remarkable uses?

 It might come as a surprise that this common household item can nourish plants and promote their growth.

 What is Epsom Salt?

 Epsom salt is completely different from table salt.
-It has a bitter and unpleasant taste.
+Known as magnesium

 How to Use Epsom Salt